 That’s the pattern we see across healthcare IT.
 The clinical workflows are stable.
-The technology underneath them isn’t.
+The technology underneath them isn’t, and the gap between what clinicians need and what Oracle Forms can deliver widens every quarter.

 What healthcare Oracle Forms actually do